FartLabs/labs/README.md

 ## Usage

-Take a look at the [GETTING_STARTED.md](./GETTING_STARTED.md) guide for a simple example that demonstrates the basic concepts of Labs.
+- The [GETTING_STARTED.md](./GETTING_STARTED.md) guide is a Notes Lab example that demonstrates the basic concepts of Labs.
+- The [example.ts](./example.ts) file contains a more advanced example that showcases the composability of Labs.

 ## Contribute